deltaryz/sharez/README.md

 Finally.
 Your desktop recording prayers have been answered.

-This is a [ShareX](https://getsharex.com/)-inspired video recording utility for Linux/X11, engineered to minimize required clicks/keypresses and be friendly to scripting and automation.
+This is a [ShareX](https://getsharex.com/)-inspired video recording utility for Linux (X11 and Wayland), engineered to minimize required clicks/keypresses and be friendly to scripting and automation.

 ![Demonstration of script usage](img/demo.gif)

+Note: Wayland support is currently somewhat limited.

+Because it is implemented via [wf-recorder](https://github.com/ammen99/wf-recorder), some DEs like GNOME and KDE still don't work (sorry).
+If you are on `sway` or `hyprland`, it does!

+Also, the recording region does not display an outline on Wayland (yet).

 ## Install Instructions:

-Only Xorg environments are supported.
-Wayland is not currently implemented, but it is planned.

 - Obtain the repository with `git clone https://github.com/deltaryz/sharez` or downloading and extracting the ZIP from this page
 - If you use `git` to acquire sharez, you can quickly update it with `git pull` inside the `sharez` folder

 ### Arch / Manjaro
-- `sudo pacman -S python3 slop ffmpeg curl xclip tk python-pip`
+- `sudo pacman -S python3 slop ffmpeg curl xclip tk python-pip wf-recorder`
 - `pip install pysimplegui playsound`
   - (you may need either venv or `--break-system-packages`)
 - (Optional) It is strongly recommended to use PipeWire with WirePlumber and PulseAudio support for maximum functionality:
   - `sudo pacman -S pipewire pipewire-audio pipewire-pulse`

 ### Ubuntu / Debian
-- `sudo apt install python3 slop ffmpeg curl xclip tk python3-tk python3-pip`
+- `sudo apt install python3 slop ffmpeg curl xclip tk python3-tk python3-pip wf-recorder`
 - `pip install pysimplegui playsound`
   - (you may need either venv or `--break-system-packages`)
 - (Optional) It is strongly recommended to use PipeWire with WirePlumber and PulseAudio support for maximum functionality: